What is an ovarian cyst?

 There are different types of cysts, many of which are normal and harmless (benign).
 Functional cysts, which are not disease-related, occur as a result of ovulation (the release of an egg from the ovary).
 Functional cysts generally shrink over time, usually within 60 days, without specific treatment.

 Functional ovarian cysts, which are relatively common, should not be confused with other types of cysts that are disease-related.
 Conditions such as polycystic ovary syndrome and ovarian cancer also involve growths on the ovaries.
-Tell your health care provider if you have any of the symptoms listed below.
+Tell your healthcare provider if you have any of the symptoms listed in the symptoms section.
 He or she can determine the type of cyst you have.

 What are the symptoms of an ovarian cyst?

 Some smaller cysts cause no symptoms; you may not even know you have a cyst.
 Larger cysts may cause the following symptoms:

 - Pelvic pain or a dull ache in your back.

 - A feeling of fullness (bloating) in your lower belly.